heridev/rails-upgrades-ai-context-progress/rails-upgrade-master.md

 - `Gemfile` — lists all gems your app depends on (with version constraints)
 - `Gemfile.lock` — records the exact gem versions currently installed
+- `Dockerfile` — make sure the right ruby version matches the right upgrade and gems

 ### Step-by-Step Gem Analysis and Upgrade Process